09. Causal Effects and Adjusted Marginal Contrasts (RMST)

 saved for the G-computation prediction phase.

-the biomarker x4 to 1 for all patients, predicts their
+binary grouping variable x4 to 1 for all patients, predicts

 # Estimate the adjusted difference up to tau = 100 months